Family Activities That Develop Togetherness

 Doing Things Together as a Family

 Special times of the year influence people in their thinking about their families and how much they love and appreciate them.
-Families should do things together more than just Thanksgiving, Christmas, Birthdays, other holidays, reunions, and special occasions.
+Families should be doing things together more than just on Thanksgiving, Christmas, Birthdays, other holidays, reunions, and special occasions.
 Parents and other family members should make it a habit to do things or activities to develop togetherness.
 In other words, family members should make it a daily habit of doing something together, even for a short time.
 Even the man of the house should be involved if there is one there.
 A lot of time is great!
 But, we all know that the busy lifestyles of the adult members of the family can hinder extended time.
 However, quality time could make the grade.
 Quality time is when you use that time with a loved one to actually listen, actively do something with them, or to show warmth, love, and acceptance.
 Parents show their children a lot of love when they indicate that they are interested in the child’s school work, problems, and they celebrate successes with them in all phases of education, including extra-curricular activities, art, music, and physical education and fitness.
 There are a number of ways to show that care, acceptance, love , and togetherness in a family unit.
 Take the time to think about how these things can affect your child’s self-esteem, successes in school and post-secondary life, and everyday life relationships with others.
 The children’s need to be a part of something is fulfilled through the family.
 Feeling the family togetherness will most likely decrease their need later on in life to be too clingy or seek out togetherness form the wrong sort.
 Peer pressure in all age groups is a big issue in this day and time.
 The need for friendships without the thought of what type of friendship it really is can hinder or delay life’s successes.

 Advice on Enhancing and Fostering Togetherness in the Family